hemkeshkantawala11/Parking-Lot-Management-System/README.md

 # Parking Lot Management System

 ## Overview
 The **Parking Lot Management System** is a robust and scalable solution built using **Spring Boot** to handle parking operations efficiently.
 It manages vehicle parking, gate operations, billing, payments, and real-time status updates while covering all possible edge cases.
+Just point to be noted is that all the logics are made but the APIs are not ready.

 ## Features
 - **Multi-Level Parking Lot Management**